Vzhukov74/USML/README.md

 # USML

-USML it is Ural School of Machine Learing!
+USML it is Ural School of Machine Learning!

 In this repo, i will publish my code of homework for USML.